-It is noted that other mechanisms of secondary ice production may have operated in these clouds, such as fragmentation during evaporation (Bacon et al. 1998), crystal-crystal collision (Takahashi et al., 1995), fragile needles combined with ice-ice collision fragmentation (Knight, 2012), shattering following the freezing of supercooled raindrops (Leisner et al., 2014, Wildeman et al., 2017).
-The shattering mechanism may be most efficient between -10°C and -15°C, and ice fragments generated by shattering may be transferred to lower or higher altitudes due to the updraughts and downdraughts.
-The Knight mechanism (Knight, 2012) operates at a similar temperature range, and future studies can investigate the relative importance of this mechanism using new parameterisations accounting for the ice-ice collision processes (e.g. Phillips et al., 2017).
-Since the tops of the clouds in this study were no higher than -10°C and the conditions in the clouds were conducive to the HM process as currently understood, we have focussed on modelling the production of ice particles by that rime-splintering process.
-The recent development of the parametrization of secondary ice particles from frozen drops by Phillips et al. (2017) indicates that this process might have a considerable contribution to the secondary ice formation at temperatures greater than -10°C. Future research will undoubtedly include this parametrization.
+tering mechanism may be most efficient between -10 and -15 °C, and ice fragments generated by shattering may be transferred to lower or higher altitudes due to the updraughts and downdraughts.
+The Knight mechanism (Knight, 2012) operates at a similar temperature range, and future studies can investigate the relative importance of this mechanism using new parameterizations accounting for the ice-ice collision processes (e.g. Phillips et al., 2017).
+Since the tops of the clouds in this study were no higher than -10 °C and the conditions in the clouds were conducive to the HM process as currently understood, we have focussed on modelling the production of ice particles by that rime-splintering process.
+The recent development of the parametrization of secondary ice particles from frozen drops by Phillips et al. (2017) indicates that this process might have a considerable contribution to the secondary ice formation at temperatures greater than -10 °C. Future research will undoubtedly include this parametrization.
 It should also be noted that research continues on mechanisms that can cause an enhancement of ice particles (e.g. James et al., 2021).

-Figure 5a shows that the cloud model produced several separate thermals over the approximately 4-km width of the cloud system.
-Only one of them (between 6-7 km) developed and ascended to 9 km.
+Figure 5a shows that the cloud model produced several separate thermals over the approximately 4 km width of the cloud system.
+Only one of them (between 6 and 7 km) developed and ascended to 9 km.
 As discussed by Heus et al. (2009), the inflow of air from the subcloud thermal is assumed to be in balance with detrainment from the cloud into the environment in a mature cloud.
 In a single cloud simulation, a cloud is triggered by perturbations in temperature as a thermal.
 Since the lower boundary conditions were prescribed and only random perturbations were added, there were no subsequent thermals to produce profound heat or momentum fluxes from the underlying surface that were strong enough to produce more new cloud droplets near the cloud base.
-Recently, Heiblum et al. simulated the cumulus field using a LES model and showed a series of in-cloud positively buoyant thermals spanning 5-15 min each, in precipitating clouds (their Figure 3).
+Recently, Heiblum et al. (2016) simulated the cumulus field using a LES model and showed a series of incloud positively buoyant thermals spanning 5-15 min each in precipitating clouds (their Fig. 3).
 However, there was only one thermal in the non-precipitating cases.
 Their results indicated that their multi-thermals could be a result of cold pool interaction and subsequent lifting.
 The multi-thermal in convective clouds could be topographically or thermally forced in the mountainous region.
 In principle, NWP or cloud models will be able to describe the appearance of sequential thermals if the boundary layer conditions are realistically represented.
 This study and previous studies by Ludlam and Scorer (1953), Koenig (1963), and Mason and Jonas (1974) have highlighted the importance of atmospheric models being able to simulate these entities.